 The formulations in both the French and English versions of the ‘snowstorm’ essay seem to imply that l’été sauvage and Indian summer were already in usage when Crèvecœur was writing: “un intervalle … appelé l’été sauvage”, “a short interval … called the Indian summer”.
 Before getting married and settling down as a farmer in 1769, Crèvecœur had during about ten years travelled extensively, in particular as a surveyor, in a number of French and British territories of modern-day Canada and USA, where he might have picked up both l’été sauvage and Indian summer (the quotation, below, from C. F. de Chassebœuf’s Tableau du climat et du sol des Etats-Unis d’Amérique seems to indicate that both these expressions were well established at the very beginning of the 19th century).

 The use of l’été sauvage instead of the expected l’été indien might be a clue as to the origin of the American-English expression Indian summer.
 The French adjective sauvage can mean either savage or wild.
 Of course, because we already know the existence of the expression Indian summer, we might assume that l’été sauvage was the equivalent of Indian summer in the sense that the Indians were seen as “savages”.
 But, to a francophone reader of 1784, who knew neither the climatic phenomenon nor the expression, l’été sauvage did not mean the savages’ summer (which would be été des sauvages anyway) but meant that, to the Europeans living in the New World, these periods of unusually dry, warm weather were “wild”, abnormal, in the sense that they did not fit in the usual, normal, pattern of calendar seasons, that they were a newly-discovered local phenomenon.
-It is therefore likely that, in Indian summer, the adjective Indian merely denotes something other than that normally denoted by the simple noun summer—as in other terms specific to the New World, such as Indian corn (or Indian wheat), Indian sugar (maple sugar), Indian tobacco, Indian peach, Indian mastic, Indian hen, Indian currant, Indian turnip, which all date back to the 17th and 18th centuries.
+It is therefore likely that, in Indian summer, the adjective Indian merely denotes something other than that normally denoted by the simple noun summer—as in other terms specific to the New World, such as Indian corn or Indian wheat (maize), Indian sugar (maple sugar), Indian tobacco (applied to several American plants used in a similar way to tobacco), Indian lettuce (applied to various American plants), Indian hen (applied to various American birds), Indian currant (coralberry), which all date back to the 17th and 18th centuries.

 Constantin François de Chassebœuf (1757-1820), comte de Volney, used both French l’été sauvage and English Indian summer in Tableau du climat et du sol des Etats-Unis d’Amérique (Paris, 1803), and likened these terms to French l’été de la Saint-Martin: